IQTLabs/gamutrf-deploy/README.md

           +------------+
 ```

-In this scenario, the complete GamutRF system is run on one machine, typically a laptop with a GPU.
+In this scenario, GamutRF will scan the spectrum and pass some of the captured spectrum to Torchserver, where a model can be run to try and classify signals.
+While some models can be run without a GPU, it is best to run Torchserve on a machine with an Nvidia GPU.
+The [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) should be used to make the GPUs reachable inside the Torchserve container.

 1. edit ```.env``` and set ```FREQ_START```, ```FREQ_END``` (scan range) and ```VOL_PREFIX``` to local directory for storage.
+1. Edit `torchserve-cuda.yml` to point to the model you wish to run.
-2. ```docker compose -f scanner.yml -f waterfall.yml -f torchserve-cuda.yml up -d```
+2. ```docker compose -f scanner.yml -f waterfall.yml -f torchserve-cuda.yml up ```
 3. GamutRF waterfall UI will appear on port 9003 (e.g. ```http://localhost:9003``` if running a browser on the same machine)

 Once the system is up and running, sample recording and frequency ranges can be controlled from the Waterfall UI.